How Prepaid Verizon Phone Service Works and When It's a Smart Choice

 Verizon’s prepaid phone plans are designed to serve a variety of needs, from casual users to data-heavy streamers.
 Plans start with basic data tiers and go up to fully unlimited packages.

 One of the most attractive features is the Auto Pay discount, which knocks $10 off the monthly cost of service when customers set up automatic payments.
-For example, a $45/month unlimited plan drops to just $35/month with Auto Pay, providing real savings over time.
+For example, a $45 per month unlimited plan drops to $35 per month with Auto Pay, providing real savings over time.

 Verizon also offers a three-year price guarantee on certain prepaid plans.
 That means the rate you sign up for won’t go up for at least 36 months, adding an extra layer of financial predictability for long-term users.

-Most prepaid plans come with mobile hotspot capabilities, although data caps may apply.
-Customers can also add optional services like international calling, roaming passes for travel or extended data buckets as needed.
+Most prepaid plans come with mobile hot spot capabilities, although data caps might apply.
+Customers can also add optional services such as international calling, roaming passes for travel or extended data buckets as needed.

-Let’s take a closer look at Verizon’s prepaid phone plans, from basic 15 GB data to full Unlimited Plus coverage:
+Let’s take a closer look at Verizon’s prepaid phone plans, from basic 15 gigabyte data to full Unlimited Plus coverage:

 $35 per month with Auto Pay